All students taking MDHM 402 will be required to participate in an hour-long weekly meeting with Dr. Mitchell on Wednesdays, 5-6:00 PM.

 -

 Psychedelic medicines could profoundly and positively transform healthcare by providing breakthrough therapies to meet the growing mental health and suicide crisis among Veterans and civilians alike.
-Many studies have found that psychedelic therapy improves the debilitating effects of multiple psychiatric conditions (e.g., depression, anxiety, eating disorders and post-traumatic stress disorder).
-In 2017 and 2019, the U.S. FDA designated psilocybin and MDMA “breakthrough therapies” for depression and PTSD, respectively, and the Biden Administration anticipates that FDA will approve the first psychedelic medicines in the next two years.
+Studies have found that psychedelic therapy improves the debilitating effects of various psychiatric conditions (e.g., depression, anxiety, eating disorders and post-traumatic stress disorder).
+In 2017 and 2019, the U.S. FDA designated psilocybin and MDMA “breakthrough therapies” for depression and PTSD, respectively, and Lykos Therapeutics just filed the first New Drug Application for MDMA with the FDA.
 Meanwhile, States are getting involved.
 From 2019-2022, 25 states considered 74 bills to either reform existing laws and/or conduct further research on psychedelics.
 Many believe we are in the midst of a psychedelic renaissance, and there is an urgent need to address ethical and legal issues related to psychedelic research and use.

 The Center for Medical Ethics and Health Policy at Baylor College of Medicine has developed a new research program on Ethical Legal Implications of PSychedelics in Society (ELIPSIS).
-As part of this program, we will be conducting a landscape analysis and three case studies focused on: (1) psychedelic clinical trials, (2) psychedelic citizen science, and (3) psychedelic retreats.
-The case studies will involve in-depth review and analysis of online materials, as well as informational interviews with relevant stakeholders.
+As part of this program, we will be conducting interviews with psychedelic clinical trialists (1) to understand their experiences interacting with their institutional review boards (IRBs) and (2) to explore their perspectives about the appropriate role of healthcare gatekeeping and physician readiness for FDA approval of psychedelic medicines.

 - Conduct literature review with annotated bibliography and memo summarizing and interpreting findings